 While members of the UST Bands study and perform standard and contemporary band music as well as transcriptions of other musical genres, the program is dedicated to bringing new literature to the band repertoire.
 Each year, the Symphonic Wind Ensemble actively commissions and premieres new music by significant national and internationally renowned composers.
 Since 1991, the UST Symphonic Wind Ensemble has commissioned and premiered over 70 new works for band.
 This music is being recorded for commercial distribution and appears on the innova record label.

 The UST Symphonic Wind Ensemble has performed highly acclaimed concerts before the Minnesota Music Educators Association, the College Band Directors National Conference North Central Division and the Music Educators National Conference National Biennial Conference.
 The UST Bands have toured throughout the United States and abroad, having performed in venues such as Eugene Goosens Hall and Town Hall (Australia) and the national theaters of Mexico, Cuba, Costa Rica, Japan China and Italy.
 Live national radio broadcasts include appearances on National Public Radio (United States), IMER (National Mexican Radio) and the Australia Broadcast Company.
 They have been televised nationally on PBS.

 Yes, students may fulfill the Fine Arts Requirement FREE OF CHARGE by playing in the UST Bands for four semesters (one credit per semester).
 You'll continue to earn one free credit per semester if you participate for more than four semesters.

 The Freshmen Music Option provides free 30-minute, one credit music lessons to all first year students involved in a large ensemble.
 Freshmen band students receive free lessons on their performing instrument.

-Auditions are held the first week of fall semester, beginning Labor Day Monday.
+Auditions are held during the first week of fall semester in the Brady Educational Center.
 Students should prepare one or two pieces which show both lyrical and technical playing.
 Percussionionists should prepare a piece for two of the following instruments: snare drum, mallets, and/or tympani.
 In addition to your prepared piece(s), there will also be some sight-reading.
 The audition will last no more than ten minutes.